 History, theology and structure of the Holy Mass

-(Since the same theme of Holy Eucharist is repeated for four Sundays, a homily on the Holy Mass- the Holy Eucharist as a sacrifice, is added to O. T. XXI homily) Fr.
+(Since the same theme of the Holy Eucharist is repeated for four Sundays, a homily on the Holy Mass- the Holy Eucharist as a sacrifice, is added to O. T. XXI homily) Fr.
 Tony

 O.T.
 XXI: A BRIEF ACCOUNT OF THE STRUCTURE OF THE HOLY MASS

-Anecdote # 1: “I would like to say Mass.”
+Homily starter anecdote # 1: “I would like to say Mass.”
 Dominic Tang, the courageous Chinese archbishop, was imprisoned for twenty-one years for nothing more than his loyalty to Christ and Christ’s one, true Church.
 After he had spent five years of solitary confinement in a windowless, damp cell, he was told by his jailers that he could leave it for a few hours to do whatever he wanted.
 Five years of solitary confinement and he had a couple of hours to do what he wanted!
 What would it be?
 A hot shower?
 A change of clothes?
 Certainly, a long walk outside?
 A chance to call or write to family?
 What would it be, the jailer asked him.
 “I would like to say Mass,” replied Archbishop Tang.
 [Msgr.
 Timothy M. Dolan, Priests of the Third Millennium (2000), p.
 216].
 The Vietnamese Jesuit, Joseph Nguyen-Cong Doan, who spent nine years in labor camps in Vietnam, relates how he was finally able to say Mass when a fellow priest-prisoner shared some of his own smuggled supplies.
 “That night, when the other prisoners were asleep, lying on the floor of my cell, I celebrated Mass with tears of joy.
 My altar was my blanket, my prison clothes my vestments.
 But I felt myself at the heart of humanity and of the whole of creation.”
 (Ibid., p.
 224).
 As we are gathered together to “observe the Lord’s Day holy” by participating in the Holy Mass which is a double commemoration of Christ’s last Supper and his death and resurrection, we should know the aims and basic structure of the Holy Mass.

 The objectives of the Holy Mass: The faith community gathers for the public celebration of the Eucharist in order to praise and worship God, ask His forgiveness for sins, thank Him for all the blessings received, and listen to His words in Scripture.
 We also present our needs and petitions, offer our lives to God, and gain spiritual nourishment and recharge our weakened spiritual batteries by sacramentally sharing the Body and Blood of Jesus our Savior.
 The structure of the Eucharistic celebration is organized to achieve all these goals.